How to Make Stale Bread Taste Delicious Again

 Welcome to my worst nightmare: I prepared my favourite dip for a potluck party.
 As I’m getting ready to leave, I discover my beautifully soft baguette became rock hard overnight.
 My mind is racing with all the ways I can repurpose a stale loaf of bread by making croutons or breadcrumbs, but I need ready-to-eat slices of bread now!

-This nightmare scenario doesn’t have to end with buying a new loaf on my way to the party because we know a hack for how to make stale bread fresh.
+This nightmare scenario doesn’t have to end with buying a new loaf on my way to the party because we know a hack for making stale bread fresh again.
 It really couldn’t be easier!
 This simple technique will soften even the crunchiest of bread, reviving that foregone loaf into like-new slices of bread again.
 Once you know how, you’ll want to tell your friends—you’ll be the lifesaver of the party!

 How to Make Stale Bread Fresh